Simonne Vidal: Marriage to Marc Bloch

 Vidal married Marc Bloch in Paris on July 19, 1919.
 Bloch had returned from his own military service in World War I four months earlier.
 The couple held a religious ceremony four days after the wedding, in Buffault Synagogue.
 Vidal's family provided Bloch with a substantial dowry.
 In the fall, the couple moved to Strasbourg after Bloch joined the faculty of the University of Strasbourg.
-They lived in Strasbourg for seventeen years, and all six of their children — starting with Alice, born in 1920 — were born there.
+They lived in Strasbourg for seventeen years, and all six of their children—starting with Alice, born in 1920—were born there.

 Vidal's second child, Étienne Bloch, described his mother as "an excellent housekeeper, managing her little world with skill and efficiency".
 He described her union to his father as loving and unbreakable.
 (Note: In a 1939 letter to his eldest son, Marc Bloch wrote: "I was never a heartbreaker; certainly not!
 That didn’t stop me from meeting your mother, from having the immense happiness of pleasing her, and from living with her a life of complete unity, one so beautiful that I couldn’t wish for you, as the crowning achievement of your own sentimental life — no matter what it may have been before —, anything more beautiful.")
-In addition to Vidal's household work, she also served as her husband's secretary — transcribing his manuscripts — and research assistant.
+In addition to Vidal's household work, she also served as her husband's secretary—transcribing his manuscripts—and as his research assistant.
 Sharing many of his interests, she was seemingly also his favorite interlocutor.
 Her role in her husband's work initially went unrecognized.
 In 2005, Étienne Bloch wrote: "Would Marc Bloch have become the great, globally recognized historian without his wife?
 I doubt it."